PakornF/pokerhands/Description.md

 # PokerHands - Project Description
 **PokerHands** is a Python-based poker game simulation, focusing on evaluating and comparing poker hands among players.
 The game is built using **Pygame** for graphical rendering and provides a rich set of features, including visual card representation, player decision handling, hand evaluation logic, and optional data analysis via **pandas**, **matplotlib**, and **seaborn**.

-The main goal of this project is to simulate poker hand mechanics with accurate evaluation rules and provide an interactive way to understand hand rankings and decision-making processes in Texas Hold'em-style poker.
+The main goal of this project is to simulate poker hand mechanics with accurate evaluation rules and provide an interactive way to understand hand rankings and decision-making processes in Texas Hold 'em-style poker.

 ---
 # Project VERSION 1.0